 Professionals will certainly have experience capturing the first kiss.
 This is a given when it comes to wedding photography and videography.
 After all, much of your wedding ceremony has built up to this moment!
 If you are planning on doing something different or being spontaneous, be sure to tell your videographer so they can prepare to capture both the kiss and your breakdance sequence.

 You may want to add some documentary-style inserts of friends and family and loved ones saying or doing special, silly things.
-These will be nice to watch back if anyone has anything to say, they can give you their kind words and wishes.
+It will be nice to watch back if anyone has anything to say, they can give you their kind words and wishes.
 This can be a great way to show their role in your love story as well.
-Maybe your best friend hooked you two up, and now you're getting married, or a sibling was there to watch the whole relationship bloom.
+Maybe your best friend hooked you two up, and now you’re getting married, or a sibling was there to watch the whole relationship bloom.
 These are things that might not have been said at the toast but are still relevant and memorable.

 After the ceremony is over and the rings are on, it’s time to have some fun.
 This will be one of the most enjoyable parts of the whole event, where everyone will mingle, smile, laugh and have fun.
 It goes without saying that this will be something you want to capture.
 The first dance, the dance with your father, and the many other fun activities with kids and the elderly, all together celebrating your union!